 Collecting is serious business, and if you learn what collectors want and how to find it, you can make a killing on eBay selling it.
 Even things like stationery, paper party plates, mugs, hair barrettes, sheets (you don't need the whole set), throw blankets, or bicycle license plates can sell.

 If you were lucky enough to go to a prom in the 1980s and saved your dress, they're worth money on eBay.
 Remember the ruffles, puffy sleeves, and hoop skirts?
 Some fashions never die, even though they probably should.

 Vintage prom dresses can sell for over $200 on eBay.
 This is another great item to look for at garage sales, thrift stores, and consignment stores.
 The bigger and more ostentatious the better!
 Loud colors, metallic fabric, exaggerated details like mutton chop sleeves, big bows, colors that don't match, and puffy flowers.
 Yep, that's the 80s.

 People these days are seeking out authentic 80s vintage fashion, so while you think your old prom dress might be worthless or even ugly, somebody somewhere will buy it and probably for more than you can imagine.
 Who knew prom dresses would appreciate over time?

 Scratch and Sniff Stickers

 The 1980s were a great time to be a teenager.
-We were pretty oblivious to what was going on with the stock market and the economy (other than hearing our parents complain), and our main focus was what to wear to school the next day (Gloria Vanderbilt or Calvin Klein jeans), when we might run out of Aqua Net hair spray, or what was playing on the radio.
-There are plenty of sentimental Gen Xers out there who are more than willing to buy your 80s stuff.
-Or maybe you want to buy their stuff to add to your collection.
+Your main focus might have been what to wear to school the next day (Gloria Vanderbilt or Calvin Klein jeans) when you might run out of Aqua Net hairspray, or what was playing on the radio.
+Plenty of sentimental Gen Xers out there are more than willing to buy your 80s stuff, or maybe you want to start buying their stuff to add to your own collection.